func4plus1/lmiad/README.md

       * The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).
       * Control Plane Components:
         * [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/):
-          * Exposes the Kubernetes API.
+          * Exposes the Kubernetes API.The resources available to those applications
+          * The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance
           * Designed to scale horizontally—that is, it scales by deploying more instances.
           * You can run several instances of kube-apiserver and balance traffic between those instances.
           * services REST operations